cwmccurdy/quantumGrid/examples/README.rst

-This directory contains two examples using the FEM_DVR class library that implements Exterior Complex Scaling (ECS) using the Finite Element Discrete Variable Representation numerical methods and also using the Potential class.
+This directory contains two examples using the FEM_DVR class library that implements Exterior Complex Scaling (ECS) using the Finite Element Discrete Variable Representation numerical methods.

 Both examples for distribution are for H2 using the accurate potential curve fit of Waech and Bernstein (referenced in the Turner-McCurdy